Umi4Life/NAGEKI-3.33/README.md

 | WS2812b + something to mount the cables on                                           | 6   |

 ### Print settings
-- 10% infill, 1 infill line multiplier, 2 wall line count, 0.20 layer height for button face
+- 10% infill, 1 infill line multiplier, 2 wall line count, 0.20 layer height for button face (
+  - print it vertically using tree support
+  - make it as light as possible
+  - I haven't tried this yet but printing in clear PETG will give better light pass through and might give better feel
 - 12% infill, 1 infill line multiplier, 3 wall line count, 0.20 layer height for the rest
+  - might need to do spitting if you're using 200mm bed like ender3

 ### Assembly
 Wire up and mount everything as shown in picture below.
 If your sensor is not ITR9608 or has different dimension then you might want to model up a